 If you do notice any signs of fungal nail, reach for Scholl Fungal Nail Treatment.
-It has been specially designed to treat mild fungal nail infections with a uniquely designed system.
-The discrete, easy to use liquid has been formulated to penetrate into the nail to treat the fungal infection at its source.
+It’s specially designed to treat mild fungal nail infections, with a discreet, easy to use liquid that penetrates into the nail to treat the infection at its source.
 It also helps to prevent the spread of the fungus and protects against recurrence.
 It is an effective, caring solution that can be used at home without prescription.